thenaterhood/heartbeat/README.md

 dependencies, so manual intervention is required.
 All of Heartbeat's dependencies are available through pip.

+After installing, you will need to use the Heartbeat helper script to install at a minimum, Heartbeat's base configuration files, and service files if desired.
+Run `heartbeat-install --install-cfg`, and `heartbeat-install --help` to see more options.

 For more information about installing and configuring Heartbeat, visit the Wiki:
 [installation](https://github.com/thenaterhood/heartbeat/wiki/Installation) and
 [configuration](https://github.com/thenaterhood/heartbeat/wiki/Configuration).